President – Jenny Steinitz

 Director for Publicity – Jacob Lypp

-Jacob is a second year Politics student at Emmanuel College with a particular interest in issues of order and justice in international relations and the politics of the Middle East.
+Jacob is a third year Politics student at Emmanuel College with a particular interest in issues of order and justice in international relations and the politics of the Middle East.
 Before joining the committee, he co-wrote a paper developing political solutions to the humanitarian crises in Sudan, a topic he had already engaged with in a year he spent working at a French NGO supporting refugees and asylum-seekers.

 A citizen of Germany, Jacob enjoys musing about the subtle cultural differences between his two homes in Cambridge and on the continent.
 Aside from that, when not attempting to keep up with lengthy reading lists, he is an avid piano player and finds time for the occasional good novel or film.